WithSecureOpenSource/mittn/README.txt

 Exact installation varies by the test tool you want to use.
 See the docs/ directory for detailed instructions.

+  NOTE: Backwards compatibility of false positive databases has been broken.
+The last version to be compatible with the original database schema is tagged "v0.1" on GitHub.

 Features
 --------